 IFRIC 20 addresses the accounting for overburden waste removal (stripping) costs in the production phase of a surface mine.
 Stripping activity may result in two types of benefits: i) inventory produced and ii) improved access to ore that will be mined in the future.
 Stripping costs associated with inventory production should be accounted for as a current production cost in accordance with IAS 2 Inventories, and those associated with improved access to ore should be accounted for as an addition to, or enhancement of, an existing asset.
-This new standard is applicable for periods beginning on or after January 1, 2013, with early application permitted.
-The Company has assessed that there is no impact to the Company's consolidated financial statements in adoption of this standard.

-Amendments to other standards effective January 1, 2013
+Amendments to other standards

 Amendments have been made to IAS 27, Separate Financial Statements, and IAS 28, Investments in Associates and Joint Ventures.
 IAS 27 addresses accounting for subsidiaries, jointly controlled entities and associates in non-consolidated financial statements.
 IAS 28 has been amended to include joint ventures in its scope and to address the changes in IFRS 10 to IFRS 13.
-The Company has assessed that there is no impact to the Company's condensed interim consolidated financial statements in adoption of this standard.